2j2h5/lstm-gru/README.md

-# Purpose
-Implementation LSTM, GRU and tanh models for comparision of [paper](https://arxiv.org/pdf/1412.3555).
+# LSTM, GRU and Tanh Model

-Each model trains with [JSB-chorales datasets](https://github.com/czhuang/JSB-Chorales-dataset) and [Nottingham datasets](https://abc.sourceforge.net/NMD/).
+This repository compared the LSTM, GRU, and traditional tanh models.
+These three models are trained using [JSB-Chorales](https://github.com/czhuang/JSB-Chorales-dataset) and [Nottingham datasets](https://abc.sourceforge.net/NMD/) datasets.
+The implementation of these models is based on this [paper](https://arxiv.org/pdf/1412.3555).